Badass Tutor: Kogoro tutors Mii alongside his detective work.

 Destructive Savior: He's called "Mr. Dynamite" because he's racked up over fourteen billion dollars in property damage.

 As Herself: Her voice actress is referred to as this.
 Who it actually refers to is a SEGA employee who not only voices Ulala, but also did all the motion capture for Ulala's dancing in her series.
 Hence, she is voicing 'herself'.

-Beware the Silly Ones: Sure, you might chuckle at how she 'fights', but do you want to know how badass she really is?
+Beware the Silly Ones: Sure, you might chuckle at how she 'fights', and the other characters in the game certainly perceive her as silly, but do you want to know how badass she really is?
 In Part 2 of her game she came back from the brink of death through sheer willpower to save the entire milky way and sent the Big Bad hurtling across outer space.
 Granted, Clap Your Hands If You Believe played quite a role in all this, but still!